 Lastly, volunteers are required to read and watch tutorials due to the unfamiliarity with the game and the Prov Viewer.
-Before finalizing the experiment plan, we decided to make a test session, which was structured as follows: volunteers are divided in two grounds and start the experiment by watching the SDM tutorial, then the Prov Viewer tutorial (for the provenance group) and the gameplay video.
+Before finalizing the experiment plan, we run a pilot of the experiment, which was structured as follows: volunteers were divided into two groups and start the experiment by watching the SDM tutorial, then the Prov Viewer tutorial (only for the provenance group) and the replay of the game session video.
 Lastly, they receive the questionnaire.

 This order was later changed for the experiment due to the fact that volunteers were reviewing the Prov Viewer tutorial while answering the questionnaire.
-This happened because they were forgetting how to operate the tool after watching the gameplay video, which was around seven minutes long.
+This happened because they were forgetting how to operate the tool after watching the gameplay video, which takes around seven minutes.
 Another change made for the experiment was related to the questions in the questionnaire.
 Some questions were leaving room for different interpretations, which caused too many mistakes on both groups.
-Thus we decided to create a new scenario (and video) with a different set of questions.
-Lastly, during the test we allowed each volunteer to watch the videos at their own pace, causing chaos during the test because of undisciplined behavior from the volunteers.
+Thus, we decided to create a new scenario (and video) with a different set of questions.
+Lastly, during the pilot we allowed each volunteer to watch the videos at their own pace, causing chaos because of undisciplined behavior from the volunteers.
 They were also deceiving the time they took to answer the questionnaire.
-Thus, we decided to impose a stricter timetable, restricting the time that the volunteers received the questionnaire only when all volunteers of the same group finished watching the videos.
+Thus, we decided to impose a stricter timetable, providing the questionnaire only after all volunteers of the same group finish watching the videos.

-With the changes made after the test, the experiment plan is illustrated by Figure 1 and is divided in three stages: Generating the questionnaire, running the experiment with volunteers, and analyzing the results.
-Following the plan from Figure 1, the first stage (Generate Questionnaire) is executed before running the experiment with volunteers.
-We created a video of a recorded game session from SDM that at the same time narrates the player’s decisions throughout the game.
-Then the questionnaire was designed based on the video, which consists of ten questions.
-The first and last questions are related to time measure, the times when the volunteer started and finished the questionnaire.
-The second question is designed to identify which group the volunteer belongs to: provenance, which uses Prov Viewer while answering the questionnaire, or replay, which answers the questionnaire without using the tool.
-The other seven questions are related to events that transpired during the game, with four questions designed for provenance analysis (questions 3, 5, 6, and 9) and three to be easily answered by both methods (provenance and replay).
+With the changes made after the pilot, the experiment plan is illustrated by Figure 1 and is divided in three stages: Generating the questionnaire, running the experiment with volunteers, and analyzing the results.
+According to the plan shown in Figure 1, the first stage (Generate Questionnaire) is executed before running the experiment with volunteers.
+We created a video of a recorded game session from SDM that narrates the player’s decisions throughout the game.
+Then, the questionnaire was designed based on the video, consisting of ten questions.
+The first and the last questions are related to time measurements: the times when the volunteer started and finished the questionnaire.
+The second question is designed to identify the group of the volunteer: provenance, which uses Prov Viewer while answering the questionnaire, or replay, which answers the questionnaire without using the tool.
+The other seven questions are related to events that emerged during the game, with four questions designed for provenance analysis (questions 3, 5, 6, and 9) and three to be easily answered by both methods (provenance and replay).

 The next stage is to run the experiment with volunteers.
 Before participating in the experiment, volunteers are required to read and sign a consent form.
-Then, volunteers watch a tutorial video from SDM, which explains details about the game’s interface, and read a written document summarizing key features.
-Then they watch the gameplay video and are divided in two groups: those that will use provenance and those that will not.
-After the gameplay video, the volunteers are handed the questionnaire.
-However, the provenance group has to watch another tutorial video for the tool before receiving the questionnaire.
+Then, volunteers watch a tutorial video from SDM, which explains details about the game interface, and read a written document summarizing key features.
+Subsequently, they watch the gameplay video and are divided in two groups: those that will use provenance and those that will not.
+After watching the gameplay video, the volunteers are handed the questionnaire.
+However, the provenance group watch another tutorial video for the tool before receiving the questionnaire.
 This stage also has a time limit to avoid fatigue.
-All documents used at this stage are available at Appendix A. Lastly, results are statistically analyzed using the hypothesis test in order to compare the obtained results from both methods (provenance and replay).
+All documents used at this stage are available at Appendix A. Lastly, we performed a statistical analysis over the results by means of hypothesis test in order to compare the obtained results from both methods (provenance and replay).

 Figure 1: Experiment Execution Flowchart